 Pursuant to the legislation, the C-NLOPB has four regulatory mandates: Safety, Environmental Protection, Resource Management and Industrial Benefits.
 The Board regulates exploration licences, significant discovery licences, and production licenses covering an area of 7,365,000 hectares; that is an area of about two-thirds of the size of the island portion of the Province of Newfoundland and Labrador.

 The Board is comprised of seven persons; three appointed by the Federal Government, three appointed by the Provincial Government, and a Chair and CEO that is appointed jointly by the two governments.
-Board members are: Scott Tessier (Chair and CEO), Ed Williams (Vice-Chair), Lidija Cicnjak-Chubbs, Roger Grimes, Cynthia Hickman and Ted O’Keefe.
+Board members are: Scott Tessier (Chair and CEO), Ed Williams (Vice-Chair), Lidija Cicnjak-Chubbs, Wes Foote, Roger Grimes, Cynthia Hickman and Ted O’Keefe.